 What Are the Best Ways of Harnessing Solar Energy?

-- Process Heat s to provide air conditioning and electrical necessities for a cloth factory
+- Process Heat is used to provide air conditioning and electrical necessities for a cloth factory

 - Water Treatment makes salty water drinkable by a process known as solar distillation.